Dental Implants vs. Dentures

 Dental Implants Provide a Better Solution

-Dental implants offer a far superior alternative to dentures.
+Dental implants are non-removable and offer a far superior alternative to dentures.
 They are the modern-day solution to missing teeth.
 Unlike dentures which provide a façade of teeth, dental implants provide an actual replacement to natural missing teeth.
 They are secured in the gum or jaw where they serve as an anchor for a dental crown, and this method of placement makes them very strong.
 Implants will not slip or move, thus eliminating the embarrassment and discomfort associated with dentures.
 Furthermore, they provide the most permanent solution for tooth loss, often lasting a lifetime.
 Dental implants require far less maintenance than other tooth replacement systems as they do not require special cleaning or removal.
 They look and function just like natural teeth and you care for them as you would your natural teeth.

 Another very important advantage to dental implants is that they better preserve the bone.
 Because they are anchored into the jaw and integrate with the jawbone, they replace some of the missing tooth root.
 This helps to prevent the gums and bone from deteriorating which can cause recession of the jawbone and facial collapse.
 Simply put, implants are an ideal alternative to dentures, providing a solution that is as close as possible to your natural teeth.